-- Be a not-for-profit sport club, association or sports facility manager incorporated under the Associations Incorporations Act 1985 (SA), or hold a comparable legal status; or - Be a local council: or - Be a school council/board of management; and - Have been operating for 12 months or longer.
+- Be a not-for-profit sport club, association or sports facility manager incorporated under the Associations Incorporations Act 1985 (SA), or hold a comparable legal status; or - Be a local council; or - Be a school council/board of management; and - · Have been operating for 12 months or longer. - If the applicant is a school council/board of management, the applicant must provide evidence of an executed license or user agreement (minimum of 5 years) with a club or association that provides access to the facility outside of school hours.